texashodlr/krspii2/README.md

 - - processed/  `Contains the .pdf's processed into raw .jsonl's`
 - - pruned/ 	`Contains the raw .jsonl's processed into .jsonl's used for fine-tuning`
 - k8s/
+- - archive/
+- - yaml/
+- - - stage_one/ `Contains the yaml's that constitute the data-preprocessing stage of the pipeline`
+- - - stage_two/
+- - - stage_three/
 - minikube/ 	`Contains the start_kube.sh script which runs the entire project`
 - src/		`Contains the docker image build folders`
 - - archive/